allgreed/digitalocean-token-scoper/README.md

 [![Build Status](https://cloud.drone.io/api/badges/allgreed/digitalocean-token-scoper/status.svg)](https://cloud.drone.io/allgreed/digitalocean-token-scoper)
 ![Docker Image Version (latest semver)](https://img.shields.io/docker/v/allgreed/digitalocean-token-scoper?sort=semver)

-\* technically they have scoping, you can choose either write or read + write.
+\* technically they have scoping, you can choose either *read* or *read&write*.
 Plz no sue.

 ## Usage
 - It's an HTTP proxy, just run it (either as binary or container) and send DigitalOcean requests to it
-- Usernames are fairly arbitrary, however I'm assuming alphanumeric ASCII and that tokens should not contain significant whitespace at the begining or end.
+- Usernames and tokens can be fairly arbitrary, however I'm assuming alphanumeric ASCII (for usernames) and that tokens should not contain significant whitespace at the begining or end.
 - See examples

 ### Example: Docker